plone/volto/README.md

 [Plone](https://plone.org) is a CMS built on Python with more than 20 years of history and experience.

-Plone has very interesting features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a sophisticated content workflow powered by a granular permissions model.
+Plone has compelling features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a sophisticated content workflow powered by a granular permissions model.
 This allows you to build anything from simple websites to enterprise-grade